-ECE 240 - Administration of Early Childhood Care and Education Programs 3 Credits

-Examines Colorado's licensing requirements, as well as quality standards pertaining to the operation of programs for young children.
+ECE 240 / ECE 2401 - Administration of Early Childhood Care and Education Programs 3 Credits Examines Colorado's licensing requirements, as well as quality standards pertaining to the operation of programs for young children.
 Focuses on the director's administrative skills and role as a community advocate for young children.
 Addresses ages birth through age 12.
 (Contact hours - 45)

-ECE 241 - Administration: Human Relations for Early Childhood Education 3 Credits

-Focuses on the human relations component of an early childhood professional's responsibilities.
+ECE 241 / ECE 2411 - Administration: Human Relations for Early Childhood Education 3 Credits Focuses on the human relations component of an early childhood professional's responsibilities.
 Includes director-staff relationships, staff development, leadership strategies, parent-professional partnerships, and community interaction.
 (Contact hours - 45)

-ECE 256 - Working with Families and Communities 3 Credits

-Examines professional attitudes related to working with diverse families and how unconscious bias may affect family-professional partnerships in early care and education settings.
+ECE 256 / ECE 2101 - Working with Families and Communities 3 Credits affect family-professional partnerships in early care and education settings.
 This course covers theoretical perspectives of families and communities, communication strategies, and an exploration of activities and resources to support family engagement in their children's education.
 Supporting equity and inclusion of all family cultures in early care and education settings for children ages birth through eight.
 (Contact hours - 45)